evaHallermeier/Photo2Monet/README.md

 - Test

  ## Installation:
- The notebook 2 TEST run the notebook and at the cell of UPLOAD PHOTO: you can upload a photo of your choice, and the model will generate the Monet style version image.
+ The notebook TEST :run the notebook and at the cell of UPLOAD PHOTO: you can upload a photo of your choice, and the model will generate the Monet style version image.

  Result of Best model: